Storware/vprotect-manual/deployment/backup-destinations/object-storage/cloudian.md

 ![](../../.gitbook/assets/../../../.gitbook/assets/cloudian-key.png)

 Now go to the Backup destination tab on the vProtect dashboard and change the sub-tab to object storage.
-Provide the bucket name and key credentials, and then configure the remaining options according to your requirements:
+Provide the bucket name and key credentials, and then configure the remaining options according to your requirements.
+Also enable `Path style access enabled` option:

 ![](../../.gitbook/assets/../../../.gitbook/assets/cloudian-example.png)